awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 ### Downloading files from an Amazon S3 bucket to an Oracle DB instance<a name="oracle-s3-integration.using.download"></a>

-To download files from an Amazon S3 bucket to an Oracle DB instance, use the Amazon RDS procedure `rdsadmin.rdsadmin_s3_tasks.download_from_s3`\.
+To download up to 2000 files from an Amazon S3 bucket to an RDS for Oracle instance, use the Amazon RDS procedure `rdsadmin.rdsadmin_s3_tasks.download_from_s3`\.
+If you need to download more than 2000 files from Amazon S3, split your download into separate actions with no more than 2000 files per procedure call\.
 The `download_from_s3` procedure has the following parameters\.

 ****